-- 5. In the Device Alignment modal page, perform a search in the Class | Sub-class column for "Virtual Machine" to bring up the available VMware devices. - 6.
-Find the device(s) for which you want to suppress availability events and select their checkbox (✓). - 7.
+- 5. In the Device Alignment modal page, perform a search in the Class | Sub-class column for "Virtual Machine" to bring up the available VMware devices. - 7.
 Click the [Add/Remove] button to add the device(s).

 8. To add all VM devices to the device group, click the [Add] button in the Dynamic Rules pane of the DeviceGroup Editor page.
 The Device Group Rule Editor page appears: